CodeSportLabs/dao-public/README.md

 # Project Overview: Programmable, Utility NFTs

-We created a Programmable, Utiltiy NFT with ERC-721 DAO Governance priveleges.
+We created a minter that generates Programmable, Utiltiy NFTs with ERC-721 DAO Governance priveleges.

-The NFT includes an mini e-commerce shop, a live listing of the owners last 5 updated repos, and a DAO financial management app.
+These NFTs include a mini e-commerce shop, a live listing of the owners last 5 updated repos, and a DAO financial management app.

 You may view and interact with our NFTs here: https://builders-dao.vercel.app/nft/0  and here: https://builders-dao.vercel.app/nft/1

-OpenSea was able to capture our minted NFTs.
-However payment and financial management functionality is disabled due to Cross-Origin Resource Sharing (CORS): https://testnets.opensea.io/assets/mumbai/0x04d4ad7a801b8642f053dcef4ac4c3a24596a1a8/0
+OpenSea was able to capture our minted NFTs: https://testnets.opensea.io/assets/mumbai/0x04d4ad7a801b8642f053dcef4ac4c3a24596a1a8/0.
+However, do note that in-app purchases and financial management functionality is disabled on OpenSea due to Cross-Origin Resource Sharing (CORS) restrictions.

 **NB:** Get test USDC for Mumbai from Swan Faucet: https://calibration-faucet.filswan.com/#/dashboard.
 This will be usefull for interact with our team wallet.

 ## Chainlink: How We Integrated and Our Inspiration

-1. **Integration:** Chainlink's price feeds API is used to convert USD to MATIC in the mini e-commerce shop.
+1. **Integration:** Chainlink's [price feeds API](https://github.com/CodeSportLabs/dao-public/blob/main/components/HelperFunctions.js) is used to convert USD to MATIC in the mini e-commerce shop.

 2. **Inspiration:** This project was inspired by Chainlink's blog posts *[What Is a Dynamic NFT?](https://blog.chain.link/what-is-a-dynamic-nft/)* and *[How to Build Dynamic NFTs on Polygon](https://blog.chain.link/how-to-build-dynamic-nfts-on-polygon/)*

-3. **Acknowlegements:** Special thanks to Patrick Collins and Zubin Pratap of Chainlink for their online tutorials and guidance on how to build, implement, and test Governance contracts!
+3. **Acknowlegements:** Special thanks to Patrick Collins and Zubin Pratap of Chainlink for their online tutorials and guidance on how to build and test Governance contracts!